-No previous knowledge is necessary for any of the subject options on either the Arts & Social Sciences programme or the Law, Business & Accountancy programme; and no previous qualifications are required before being accepted onto the Access programme.
-Each applicant is interviewed by a member of the Access team before being offered a place.
-This helps you to be sure that it is the right choice of subjects and the right programme of study for you.
+No previous knowledge is necessary for any of the subject options on either the Arts & Social Sciences programme or the Law, Business & Accountancy programme (except for Mathematics, see below); and no previous qualifications are required before being accepted onto the Access programme.

 Access to Sciences, Engineering and Nursing

-We provide the skills and background necessary for you to survive as a student on the Sciences, Engineering & Nursing programme.
+We provide the skills and background necessary for you to survive as a student on Sciences Engineering & Nursing degrees.
 We concentrate on core subjects and emphasise why they are interesting and useful and meet in three-hour classes: Mathematics, Chemistry, Physics and Biology.